 The Corporate and Employer Relations staff is committed to helping employers recruit Elon talent throughout the academic year.

 We welcome you to post any available positions on our internal database, the Elon Job Network.
 The Elon Job Network (EJN) allows employers to post jobs and internships, manage interview schedules, and register for on-campus events.

-For questions, please contact, Lauren Duffy, associate director of corporate and employer relations for the Love School of Business, at firstname.lastname@example.org.
+For more information, please contact, Beth Mannella, associate director of corporate and employer relations, at firstname.lastname@example.org or (336) 278-5965.

 We’ve had great success at referring candidates to various cities in the northeast and beyond.
 All candidates that were referred to office visits ended up receiving offers.
 I think that speaks to the strength of students that Elon’s business school is producing!